 The Corporation strives to continuously reduce any detrimental environmental impact generated by its operations.
-The environmental footprint of the services and manufacturing facilities remains an ongoing focus and the Corporation establishes objectives and targets to reduce its impact on the environment.
-New environmental reduction targets for energy consumption, carbon emissions, water consumption and waste generation were approved by the Corporation at the end of 2013 for the period covering 2014 to 2016.
+The environmental footprint of services and manufacturing facilities remains an ongoing focus and the Corporation establishes objectives and targets to reduce its impact on the environment.
+Environmental reduction targets for energy consumption, carbon emissions, water consumption and waste generation were approved by the Corporation at the end of 2013 and covering the period from 2014 to 2018.
 More information about Bombardier's Environmental Management can be found at: www.bombardier.com/en/sustainability.html.